Area code 504: Popular culture

 The area code inspired the name for the local jazz record label 504 Records, as well as the rap group 504 Boyz and the Old 97's song "504" on Hitchhike to Rhome.
 Rapper 504, who has heritage in New Orleans, uses this as his stage name as well.
 Also the area code 504 was mentioned in Drake's hit song "Practice", from his album Take Care.
 It has also been mentioned by Lil' Wayne due to his upbringing in the 504, specifically Hollygrove.
 The Soul Rebels also have a song called "504" about their hometown on their 2012 EP, Unlock Your Mind.
+Their track "Greatness" from the 2019 album Poetry in Motion also has a lyrical reference to the area code.
+The New Orleanian Hot 8 Brass Band also reference the area code in their song "New Orleans After The City", which appeared on the soundtrack for the television series Treme.

 On Monday Night Football on December 16, 2019, New Orleans Saints quarterback Drew Brees threw his 540th career touchdown pass, breaking Peyton Manning’s record for most career touchdown passes in NFL history.
 When Brees broke the record, announcer Joe Tessitore said “540 in the 504!”, referencing the area code.